Skip to Main Content

 • Copyright in unpublished works, e.g. theses, usually resides with the author.

-The Tertiary Education Union (TEU) have a useful document about asserting your rights to be identified as an author: 'Asserting copyright and/or your right to be identified as author in TEI publications and other material' (see link below)
+The Tertiary Education Union (TEU) has a useful document about asserting your rights to be identified as an author: 'Asserting copyright and/or your right to be identified as author in TEI publications and other material' (see link below)

 Staff and student work can be added to the UC Research Repository.
 This is a full-text open-access archive.